 - Logs in to your app on the browser;

-- You detect that he's using a mobile phone, so you can show him a banner to download your app on the store;
+- You detect that they’re using a mobile phone, so you can show them a banner to download your app on the store;

-- He tries to download your app.
-Or, he might give up because he's on his limited data plan, and avoids downloading apps on it.
+- They try to download your app.
+Or, they might give up because they’re on their limited data plan, and avoids downloading apps on it.

-- He can either return to the web app on the browser, with all the disavantadges mentioned before, or use your hybrid app.
+- They can either return to the web app on the browser, with all the disavantadges mentioned before, or use your hybrid app.

 If the user has installed your app, cool!
 However, you must still keep one thing in mind: your app updates independently from your web app, and the updates will take longer.
 Some users might even disable autoupdates altogether.
 Depending on how your app works, you might suffer from users using outdated versions of the code, which might result in issues for them and for you.

 Now let’s imagine the same flow, but with a PWA: